binary-manu/binary-is-better/_drafts/pw_lifecycle.md

 This converts the days back to seconds and then asks `date` to spit out the equivalent broken down UTC date in ISO 8601 format.
-Some system tools such as `chage` and `passwd -S` do this conversion for us when querying system account, so this snippet is only useful to convert a value that does not already reside in `/etc/shadow`.
+Some system tools such as `chage` and `passwd -S` do this conversion for us when querying accounts, so this snippet is only useful to convert a value that does not already reside in `/etc/shadow`.

 ### /etc/group